 After taking some time off from the music business, Landon Dodd made a comeback in 2006 and formed his band The Dancehall Drifters.
 The band entered and won the 92.1 KTFW ‘Battle of the Bands’ contest.

 Landon Dodd & The Dancehall Drifters performed at Legend’s Fest in Sundance Square, along with country music artists, including Tommy Alverson, Johnny Bush (Sunday 17 February 1935 – Friday 16 October 2020), Johnny Rodriguez, Doug Stone and Earl Thomas Conley (Friday 17 October 1941 – Wednesday 10 April 2019).

 The Dancehall Drifters have been gaining a large following for those who love the true shuffles with an emphasis on fiddle and steel guitar.
 They have played dancehalls all over Texas, including The Finish Line Club and Pearl’s Dancehall & Saloon in Fort Worth, London Hall in London, The Western Club in Navasota, The Coachman in San Angelo and many more along the way.

-Landon Dodd's 'Call of The Wine' (Heart of Texas Records, 2010) was released under the imprint of Heart of Texas Records, a recording company whose sui genesis is to propagate pure unadulterated country music evidenced by the records released by its signed roaster, such as Amber Digby, Justin Trevino and Leona Williams.
+Landon Dodd’s ‘Call of The Wine’ (Heart of Texas Records, 2010) was released under the imprint of Heart of Texas Records, a recording company whose sui genesis is to propagate pure unadulterated country music evidenced by the records released by its signed roster, including Amber Digby, Justin Trevino and Leona Williams.

-In 2016, Landon Dodd saw the release of 'What Comes Natural to a Fool' (Heart of Texas Records, 2016), which was produced by Landon Dodd and Jake Hooker, and which included the following tracks:
+In 2016, Landon Dodd saw the release of ‘What Comes Natural To A Fool’ (Heart of Texas Records, 2016), which was produced by Landon Dodd and Jake Hooker, and included the following tracks:

 ‘Excuse Me (But You Know That’s It So)’, which was written by Cindy Walker (Saturday 20 July 1918 – Thursday 23 March 2006)